 The Caragabal Bird Art is a modern, fine artwork located along the Mid-Western Highway in the small, rural village of Caragabal in Central West NSW.
-Officially opened on 16 December 2020, the artwork aims to celebrate the unique local bird life at Caragabal and raise awareness of local threatened species.
+Officially opened on 16 December 2020, with an extension added in 2022, the artwork aims to celebrate the unique local bird life at Caragabal and raise awareness of local threatened species.

 Download the brochure for the Caragabal Bird Art here.

 The Caragabal Bird Art Project was first envisioned by Weddin Landcare committee member Cr.
 Phillip Diprose.
 Phillip was inspired by Camila De Gregorio and Christopher Macaluso, designers and birders who visit his property near Grenfell to conduct bird surveys.
 When invited to speak to the children at Caragabal Public School as part of a STEM project, Cr.
 Diprose decided to pitch his idea to local students.
 They loved it!

 A partnership then formed between Caragabal Public School, the Caragabal Progress Group and Weddin Landcare to bring the project idea to life, with generous input from local community members and businesses.